 The synagogue complex carries Holocaust scars as the Jews were sheltered near the Budapest ghetto, located near the synagogue.
 Many died in the ghetto from hunger and cold during the winter of 1945 (Second World War) and were buried in the courtyard of the synagogue (the cemetery).

 Located very close to the Dohany Synagogue are the ruin bars of Budapest.
-It is a quite a tourist hot spot as you can get cheap beer/coffee or any drink and an amazing ambiance at these local bars, situated in ruined buildings.
+It is quite a tourist hot spot as you can get cheap beer/coffee or any drink and an amazing ambiance at these local bars, situated in ruined buildings.

 Szimpla Kert was the first ruin bar established here.
 It was set up in a dilapidated building with an attempt to serve clients with affordable alcohol.
-Thereafter many more ruin bars sprung up and is quite popular.
+Thereafter many more ruin bars sprung up and are quite popular.
 You can wander through the maze of ruin bars or stop for a drink and lunch.

 Explore Buda Castle District

 After a quick break, get ready to explore the Buda Castle district.
-It will take you 30 minutes to walk in order to reach the Buda Castle from the Jewish Synagogue or a 13 minute drive.
+It will take you 30 minutes to walk in order to reach the Buda Castle from the Jewish Synagogue or a 13-minute drive.

-The Buda Castle district is a listed UNESCO world heritage site along side some of the other popular attractions like the Hungarian Parliament, Heroes Square, St Mathias Church and the Szechenyi Chain Bridge.
+The Buda Castle district is a listed UNESCO world heritage site alongside some of the other popular attractions like the Hungarian Parliament, Heroes Square, St Mathias Church, and the Szechenyi Chain Bridge.

 The Buda Castle district – site complex consists of a few of the sightseeing attractions of Budapest.
-If you are pressed for time, then head to the Buda Castle and explore the St Matthias Church, Buda Castle, Budapest History Museum and the Fisherman’s Bastion.
+If you are pressed for time, then head to the Buda Castle and explore the St Matthias Church, Buda Castle, Budapest History Museum, and the Fisherman’s Bastion.
 There are options for food (restaurants and cafes) and souvenir shopping at the Buda Castle district.

 The main complex of the Buda Castle district starts the St Matthias Church.
 The church was built in 1015 in Romanesque style.
-The Roman Catholic Church is characterized by beautiful red and orange diamond patterned tiles.
+The Roman Catholic Church is characterized by beautiful red and orange diamond-patterned tiles.
 Entry to the church for mass is free.